Legal Information and Claims

 - Suitability of directors and key executives

-Would you like to get in touch with Zinia?
+Want to get in touch with Zinia?

-- By phone on: +49 216 1621 0029, Monday to Friday from 9 a.m. to 5 p.m.
+- Telephone number: +49 216 1621 0029, Monday to Friday from 9 a.m. to 5 p.m.

-Grupo Santander Claims and Customer Care Service.
+Claims and Customer Services

-Apartado de Correos 35.250
+Post: Apartado de Correos 35.250, 28080, Madrid

-Fax: 91 759 48 36
+Fax number: 91 759 48 36

-Phone: +34 91 276 21 54 or +34 900 22 32 42
+Telephone number: +34 91 276 21 54 or +34 900 22 32 42

 Mr. José Luis Gómez-Dégano and Ceballos-Zuñiga